 Look for rat droppings along walls in dark and protected areas, as well as around water and food sources.
 If you find both small and large droppings, it might be an indication that the rat population is actively breeding.

-When living in the Philippines, rat control measures should be done constantly in order to prevent a sudden burst in the rodent populations.
+Rat control in the Philippines should be done constantly in order to prevent a sudden burst in the rodent populations.
 Consider the advice provided above and perform the correct procedures so you can avoid the losses caused by these pests.

 There comes a point, however, when doing the best you can against these rats become overwhelming.
 Sometimes, it simply isn’t worth the effort doing this all by yourself when the rat population seems endless.